192nd Airlift Squadron: Current operations

-The 152nd AW also took part in "Operation Joint Guard" (August 1997 – December 1997) in support of peacekeeping operations in Bosnia.
+The 152nd AW also took part in Operation Joint Guard (August 1997 – December 1997) in support of peacekeeping operations in Bosnia.
 The unit deployed one aircraft and 130 personnel to provide reconnaissance support to the region with its Pacer Coin capability.
 Operating from Aviano Air Base, Italy, the unit was scheduled to remain in-theater for approximately 60 days, but was not returned home until after 104 days.
 Their deployments complete, the Pacer Coin aircraft was retired on 15 May 1998.

 In May 1998, the United States military group (USMILGP) Commander Ecuador, requested the Nevada Air National Guard to send experienced individuals that could interface with the Ecuadorian Air Force, Army, and civilian mapping agency personnel.
 The purpose was to train them in the planning and execution of photo reconnaissance to assist them in their efforts to overcome the drug trafficking problems in their country.
-A week prior to the actual exercise to test the new methods and information, personnel from the 152nd AW deployed to Mariscal Sucre International Airport, Quito to conduct training and classes aimed at improving the skills of Aircrew and Photo Interpreters.
+A week prior to the actual exercise to test the new methods and information, personnel from the 152nd AW deployed to Mariscal Sucre International Airport, Quito to conduct training and classes aimed at improving the skills of aircrew and photo interpreters.
 Classes were conducted for a week with classroom training as well as practical exercises.

 The 152nd Airlift Wing began conversion from the C-130E to the C-130H in 1998.
-This conversion also included a modification, which provided additional Intelligence, Surveillance, and Reconnaissance (ISR) asset to the Air National Guard called Scathe View.
+This conversion also included a modification, which provided additional Intelligence, Surveillance, and Reconnaissance asset to the Air National Guard called Scathe View.
 Scathe View is composed of a high-endurance, adverse weather-operable, specially modified C-130H aircraft; a roll-on/roll-off sensor control and communications pallet operated by 2 on-board airborne imagery analysts; and the Wescam (subsequently L-3) MX-15 "pentasensor," a day or night capable imagery sensor with a laser range finder and a laser illuminator.
 The Scathe View system disseminates intelligence data and information directly to ground forces in real time via on-board voice and data communications suites.

 Scathe View had been an essential component of search and rescue, aerial mapping and Humanitarian Relief Operations (HUMRO) during post-Hurricane Katrina operations in 2005.

 In September 2007, the Nevada Air National Guard utilized the Scathe View system in the search for millionaire adventurer and pilot Steve Fossett.
 The 152nd Intelligence Squadron, part of the Nevada Air National Guard's 152nd Airlift Wing, was the only unit at that time equipped with the Scathe View system.

 As of 2007, the 152nd Intelligence Squadron had 8 C-130H aircraft fitted with the system.
 At that time it was also planned to upgrade the MX-15 sensor and to provide a Beyond Line of Sight capability, allowing passing of data to intermediate higher headquarters and worldwide users.